jmilet/jmilet.github.io/_posts/2015-01-17-links_and_monitors.markdown

 	6>
 	```

-3. You don't need to ask for notifications
+3. We don't need to ask for notifications

 	Unlike links, monitors receive regular Erlang messages by default.
 The structure is: